 The People’s Federal Credit Union is a member-owned federally chartered credit union committed to serving the financial needs of its members.
 The mission of The People’s Federal Credit Union is to be the Members’ primary financial institution.
 The credit union will provide quality, competitive services in an atmosphere of trust and superior member satisfaction.

 The History of the People’s Federal Credit Union

 The People’s Federal Credit Union was federally chartered on January 12, 1953 as the Amarillo Pantex Credit Union.
 The first branch was at the Pantex plant, and it wasn’t until 1973 that TPFCU opened its first branch in Amarillo.
-From there we’ve grown to almost 10,000 members and five branches in Amarillo, Canyon and Childress.
+From there we’ve grown to over 23,000 members and five branches in Amarillo, Canyon and Childress.

 Board Of Directors